ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

 Initialize Login Flow for APIs, Services, Apps, ...

 This endpoint initiates a login flow for API clients that do not use a browser, such as mobile devices, smart TVs, and so on.
 If a valid provided session cookie or session token is provided, a 400 Bad Request error will be returned unless the URL query parameter `?refresh=true` is set.
 To fetch an existing login flow call `/self-service/login/flows?flow=<flow_id>`.
 You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks, including CSRF login attacks.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `has_session_already`: The user is already signed in. `aal_needs_session`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. `csrf_violation`: Unable to fetch the flow because a CSRF violation occurred.
 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```csharp